Training

 Key Takeaways

-• Some strength reduction during a cut is normal — primarily due to glycogen depletion and fatigue
+- Some strength reduction during a cut is normal — primarily glycogen depletion and fatigue, not muscle loss (Roth et al. 2022 identifies 2–5% drops as typical for well-managed cuts)

-• Keep compound lifts in the programme and maintain working weights close to pre-cut levels
+- Keep compound lifts in the programme and maintain working weights close to pre-cut levels — intensity preservation is the key variable (Roth 2022)

-• Time carbohydrates around training sessions for maximal glycogen availability when it matters
+- Time carbohydrates around training sessions for maximal glycogen availability (Helms et al. 2014)

-• A significant, sustained strength decline (10%+) signals excessive deficit, insufficient protein, or poor recovery
+- A significant, sustained strength decline (10%+) signals excessive deficit, insufficient protein, or poor recovery — Trexler 2014 and Nedeltcheva 2010 explain why

 More like this